endenwer/svelte-restate/docs/API.md

 Paramenters:

 * `name` - name of the mutation
 * `handler` - mutation handler, it will receive root state with paramenters.
 This function should mutate `draft`.
-You can read more about update patters in Immer documentation https://immerjs.github.io/immer/update-patterns.
+You can read more about update patterns in Immer documentation https://immerjs.github.io/immer/update-patterns.

 ```ts
 import store from './store'